-Medical Risk to the Student: The College may exempt a student from one or more of the required immunizations based on a written statement by a physician that describes the nature and probable duration of a medical condition or circumstance that contraindicates such immunizations(s) and that identifies the specific immunization(s) that could be detrimental to the student's health.

-- Medical Risk to an Unborn Fetus: Students may be granted temporary exemption from immunization against measles, mumps, and rubella if pregnancy or suspected pregnancy is certified by a physician's written statement. - Immunizations Scheduled, but Not Yet Completed: If a student is on an approved schedule to receive all necessary doses of the required vaccines, the student may be granted temporary medical exemption for the duration of the approved schedule. - Religious Objection: The College will consider granting an exemption based on a written statement by the student stating the specific religious belief on which the opposition to the required vaccinations is based and the theological basis for such belief.
-General philosophical or moral reluctance to allow immunizations will not provide a sufficient basis for an exception to statutory requirements. - D. COVID Vaccine Expectations: North Central College expects all students to be fully vaccinated against COVID-19.
-This expectation also applies to faculty and staff.
+- Medical Risk to the Student: The College may exempt a student from one or more of the required immunizations based on a written statement by a physician that describes the nature and probable duration of a medical condition or circumstance that contraindicates such immunizations(s) and that identifies the specific immunization(s) that could be detrimental to the student's health. - Medical Risk to an Unborn Fetus: Students may be granted temporary exemption from immunization against measles, mumps, and rubella if pregnancy or suspected pregnancy is certified by a physician's written statement. - Immunizations Scheduled, but Not Yet Completed: If a student is on an approved schedule to receive all necessary doses of the required vaccines, the student may be granted temporary medical exemption for the duration of the approved schedule. - Religious Objection: The College will consider granting an exemption based on a written statement by the student stating the specific religious belief on which the opposition to the required vaccinations is based and the theological basis for such belief.
+General philosophical or moral reluctance to allow immunizations will not provide a sufficient basis for an exception to statutory requirements.